Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 - Ventilate the intubated patient with low-moderate PEEP (0.1cmH2O/kg)
 - Commence fluid bolus: 10ml/kg
 - Commence/escalate vasopressor infusion
+	- The optimal initial vasopressor is unknown as is the optimal MAP
 ## Secondary Survey
 - Focused history:
 	- Immediate events preceding the collapse